HAND PROTECTION - Standards Requirements

 EN407 - Thermal Risk Standards

 This standard specifies test methods, general requirements, thermal performance levels and the marking of protective gloves against heat and/or fire.
-It is applicable to all the gloves which must protect glove 4hands against heat and/or flames under one or several of the following forms: fire, contact heat, convective heat, small projections of molten metal or big projections of molten metal.
+It is applicable to all the gloves which must protect hands against heat and/or flames under one or several of the following forms: fire, contact heat, convective heat, small projections of molten metal or big projections of molten metal.
 Testing can be only carried out for performance levels and not for protection ones.
 The following table shows how the gloves are tested and given a performance rating.